 You’ll need to find the right container system for your indoor garden.
 Hydroponics is a popular choice, eliminating the need for soil and allowing plants to grow rapidly with power.

-However, this method of plant growth can be expensive, though not necessarily prohibitively.
+However, this method of plant growth can be expensive, though not prohibitive.

 People may use an aquaponics system, combining fish and plant growth in a single aquarium.
 Container gardening can be done indoors and outdoors, offering many options depending on preferences.